Amara9673/GradeCalculator-/README.md

 # GradeCalculator-
-The goal of this project is to write a Grade Calculator program in C++ using GTK framework.
+The goal of this program is to write a Grade Calculator program in C++ using GTK framework.